 General anesthesia.
-First, you are given medication to induce a sleep-like state, followed by a gas anesthetic agent administered via a mask into your lungs.
-Throughout the operation you will be attached to monitors that display information on your heart rhythm and rate, oxygen level in your bloodstream, body temperature and blood pressure.
+First you are given medication to induce a sleep-like state, followed by a gas anesthetic agent administered via a mask into your lungs.
+Throughout the operation you will be attached to monitors that display information on your heart rhythm and rate, oxygen level in your bloodstream, body temperature, and blood pressure.
 Your anesthesiologist continually checks these monitors.

 Regional anesthesia.
 Some patients reject regional anesthesia because they think that they will be awake during the procedure.
 This is not true.
 In regional anesthesia, you also receive medications that allow you to sleep peacefully throughout the operation.
 Unlike general anesthesia, when regional anesthesia is discontinued you will awaken almost immediately and without pain (because the anesthesia is still working).
 Two types of regional anesthesia are commonly used: spinal and epidural.
-They may also be used in combination.
+In addition, regional nerve blocks (femoral nerve, sciatic nerve) are increasingly being used as an adjunct to minimize post-operative pain.
+All of these may be used in combination.
 When this type of anesthesia is used, you are monitored as described above for general anesthesia.